chanux/notes.chanux.me/docs/terraform/flexible.md

 So yeah, choose not just maps.
 Choose maps of objects!

-This makes your config more readable, helps separating code and config and map keys provides and interesting benefit!
+This makes your config more readable, helps separating code and config and map keys provides an interesting benefit!

 ```
 subnets = {